smartarch/ML-DEECo/README.md

 Other estimators can be implemented by deriving from the `Estimator` class.
 See the `ml_deauto.estimators.Estimator` class for more details and the list of methods which must be implemented.
 This way, one can use other ML model with ML-DEECo.

+The estimators can be either instantiated directly or they can be specified in the YAML configuration files.

+##### Parameters of the estimators

 Common parameters for the initializer of the `Estimator`s are:

 * `experiment` &ndash; The `Experiment` instance in which the estimator is used.